PDF(69.7 KB) View with Adobe Reader on a variety of devices

 Make changes to the Primary TFTP server's certificates (as needed).

-Reset the phones (in order to get a new ITL file from the Secondary TFTP server) - dependent upon which certificates are regenerated, this might happen automatically.
+Reset the phones (in order to get a new ITL file from the Secondary TFTP server) - dependent upon which certificates are regenerated, this can happen automatically.

 Once phones have returned, start the Primary TFTP server's TFTP service.